bitcoin-flashing-software/mobile-release/README.md

 ### PC

 Coin Flashr is available for Windows, Mac and Linux users.
 However, there is a seperate repository dedicated solely to the PC version.
 You can find it [here.](https://github.com/bitcoin-flashing-software/public-release/)

+## Usage

+Gas is required for every non-bitcoin (USDT, wBTC) flashing transaction.
+You are responsible for your gas fees.
+You'll find corresponding gas addresses for each token type.